 The volatile formulas are recalculated whenever you make a change in your sheet.
-The examples of the volatile formulas are NOW, INDIRECT, etc. When sheets in your Excel consist of many volatile formulas, your Excel speed becomes very slow.
+Examples of volatile formulas are NOW, INDIRECT, etc. When sheets in your Excel consist of many volatile formulas, your Excel speed becomes very slow.
 Thus, it is better to get rid of volatile formulas to optimize Excel performance and speed.

 4. Enable Manual Calculation Mode

-When you enable the manual calculation mode, you get an excess to allow Excel to do the calculation, rather than Excel do it automatically.
+When you enable the manual calculation mode, you get an excess to allow Excel to do the calculation, rather than Excel doing it automatically.

 This will certainly improve the Excel speed and help you to come out of the Excel lagging problem with ease.

 5. Avoid Using the Entire Column/Row as Reference

 If you have a bad habit of using the whole row or column as a reference, then you should get rid of it as soon as possible.
 Otherwise, you will probably go through the performance issue in your Excel.

 No doubt, the Excel Add-Ins are helpful, but sometimes, they slow down Excel, and then, Excel leads to freezing and crashing.
 That's why it is better to disable the entire Excel Add-ins.
 To do this, move to "File">" Options">" Add-Ins".

 That's all on how to come out of the Excel running slow problem.
 Here are probable methods that can fix the problem.
 No doubt, it is very annoying when your Excel speed becomes slow, but still, there are a lot of ways that can aid you to resolve the problem.